 October isn’t just for pay-what-you-like haunted history tours, though it is a fun way to celebrate the spooky Halloween season.

-The Chicago Marathon occurs in the middle of the month, with an annual participation of up to 40,000 runners.
+The Bank of America Chicago Marathon occurs in the middle of the month, with the annual participation of up to 40,000 runners.

 Hotels will be fully booked the week of the marathon, so book early if you’re coming this month.